gaurav20161/gaurav20161/README.md

 I did my Masters in Engineering from University of Calgary, with specialization in Computational Modeling, where i developed a Mathematical model & programmed it using Python and Mathematica and published a reserach paper.

-Currently, working in IT operations as Windows Server/Cloud Consultant.
-I am looking to get into devleopment, because solving problems and creating useful products, is what i like.
+I currently work in IT operations, as a Windows Server/Cloud Consultant.
+I'm passionate about solving complex problems and creating innovative solutions.
+I'm now eager to pivot my career toward development, where I can leverage my problem-solving skills to craft useful and impactful software products

 Finally, Looking for a team or an organization where I can learn and develop my development skills.